Wildapfel/Wildapfel/README.md

 # *Hey, I am Max Petzold*

-Hey people,
-I enjoy coding and have a background in Bioinformatics.
-I am currently making my steps towards a Bioinformatics Machine Learning professional, writing reprodcuable projects with Makefiles and Snakemake, and leveraging my uni skills.
+I want to welcome you on my official GitHub page.
+I am a professional bioinformatician and programmer with a university background.

 **About me**
 - I work with Python, R, Bash and Latex in Bioinformatics Projects using Snakemake, Git, Anaconda/Mamba and Docker/Podman